7abushahla/Spectrum-Sensing-SDP/code/README.md

 - **`sdr_dataset/`**:
   - Example input/output files for the SDR dataset simulation.
   - `data_description.txt`: Notes on the DeepSense SDR dataset.
+  - **`bin2hdf5 AND preprocess.ipynb`**: Converts raw SDR dataset binary files into HDF5 format for efficient processing, AND prepares the SDR dataset for training and evaluation.
   - **`model_training_sdr.ipynb`**: Notebook for training the model using the **SDR dataset**.

 ---